CLASH: Evaluating Language Models on Judging High-Stakes Dilemmas from Multiple Perspectives: Experiments and Analyses

 \paragraph{Cognitive Characteristics.} Inspired by the math reasoning analysis done in \citet{gandhi2025cognitive}, we start with probing four cognitive characteristics of the thoughts: backward chaining, verification, backtracking, and subgoal setting, with the goal of evaluating whether any of these aid value reasoning.
 Initial exploration suggests that backward chaining and verification are more prevalent and relevant to the problems in \data, which will be the focus of this study.
 The results, shown in the first column of Figure~\ref{fig:reasoning_first_figure} (prompts in Appendix~\ref{sec:cog_char}), reveal that in contrast to math and game tasks, \textbf{successful value-laden reasoning exhibits \textit{less} backward chaining and verification}.

-After taking a closer inspection of unsuccessful reasoning chains, we find two patterns: \textbf{early commitment} and \textbf{overcommitment} of incorrect judgments, and these are especially pronounced in ambivalence and discomfort prediction.
+After taking a closer inspection of unsuccessful reasoning chains, we find two patterns: \textbf{early commitment} and \textbf{overcommitment} of incorrect judgments.
 When judging decision ambivalence, some erroneous chains prematurely favor one side (early commitment) and then persistently pursue that side (overcommitment).
 When it comes to discomfort prediction, certain chains hastily conclude that the character would feel discomfort (early commitment) and redirect to the \textit{general} question, focusing on whether the action is acceptable (overcommitment).
+For \textbf{\textit{dynamic}} categories, overcommitment, defined as excessive adherence to the \textit{previous} perspective that hinders the model to adequately consider the \textit{current} perspective, is more prevalent in the unsuccessful reasoning chains.
 Illustrative examples are provided in Appendix~\ref{sec:ex_early_over}, with associated prompts in Appendix~\ref{sec:cog_char}.
-A systematic analysis shown in the second and third columns of Figure~\ref{fig:reasoning_first_figure} reveals that \textbf{early commitment and overcommitment occur more frequently in unsuccessful chains}.
+A systematic analysis shown in the second, third, and fourth columns of Figure~\ref{fig:reasoning_first_figure} reveals that \textbf{early commitment and overcommitment occur more frequently in unsuccessful chains}.

 \paragraph{Usage of Ethical Theories.} Ethical theories provide a normative structure for reasoning, distinct from value frameworks.
 Using the theories outlined in \citet{chakraborty2025structured}, i.e., Care Ethics \citep{gilligan1993different}, Deontology \citep{alexander2007deontological}, Ethical Pluralism \citep{ross2002right}, Pragmatic Ethics \citep{dewey2022ethics}, Rights Ethics \citep{dworkin2013taking}, Utilitarianism \citep{mill2016utilitarianism}, and Virtue Ethics \citep{hume2000treatise}, we analyze successful and unsuccessful reasoning chains based on how frequently these theories are applied.
 Figure~\ref{fig:reasoning_third_figure} shows that models most often rely on deontology, utilitarianism, and virtue ethics.
 When compared with unsuccessful chains, \textbf{successful chains demonstrate greater emphasis on pragmatic and rights-based ethics}, with pragmatic ethics especially prominent given its focus on real-world adaptation.
 This points to future work that explores strategies to better elicit successful chains grounded in ethical theories.